MrFaiman/error-classifier-ml/core/README_TESTS.md

 ## Overview

-Comprehensive test suite using pytest for the error classification system.
+Test suite using pytest for the error classification system.

 ## Test Structure